FlameFractal/blog/_posts/2016-07-07-set-up-a-fast-way-to-blog.md

 + Create a new file with data + title of the post
 + After writing up, do the usual git add/commit/push routine.

-But this process hindered my creative juices and I wondered if i could automate this process.
-The idea was it should be as simple as
+But this process hindered my creative juices and I wondered if i could "automate" this process.

-1. open a blank file, write, & save.

-No hassle, whatsoever.
-Let's get started.

 ---